The-Lab-LaBella/Wild_Yeast_Summer_2025/morphotype_streaking.md

 # Protocol

 ### Required Materials
--	YPD plates (1 plate can accommodate up to 4 morphotypes)
+-	YPD plates (2 plates)
 -	Inoculating loops

-1. Circle the 2-4 yeast colonies you will sample from your original plate and label them with a letter
+1. Circle the one yeast colony you will sample from your original plate and label it with a letter
-2. Split YPD plates into 4 wedges, one for each distinct morphotype.
-Label the plate with sample information and each wedge with the morphotype letter.
+2. Label the plate with sample information and the colony letter.
-3. Streak the morphotype to its respective wedge on your plate.
+3. Streak the morphotype onto the plate.
 See the figure above for directions.
 4. Store upside down at room temperature.
 6. Watch for single colony growth.